 -

 In some instances, both partners may contribute to infertility, making it essential to evaluate both male and female reproductive health.
-Addressing both sides ensures more accurate diagnosis and effective treatment planning, which improves the chances of successful conception.
+Addressing both sides allows for a more accurate diagnosis and more effective treatment planning, ultimately improving the chances of successful conception.

-Therefore, when facing difficulties conceiving, both partners should seek medical evaluation together.
-This approach allows for comprehensive testing and emotional support, which can be highly beneficial throughout the fertility journey.
+Therefore, when experiencing difficulty conceiving, both partners should undergo medical evaluation together.
+This approach enables comprehensive testing and provides emotional support, both of which can be highly beneficial throughout the fertility journey.

 Female Infertility: The Leading Causes